shawnr/practical-javascript-2-webapps/application-architecture/tips-for-refactoring.md

 Every file in the system demands attention from developers.
 If we work on projects with unused files strewn about, we lose focus on which files actually matter.
 We may find ourselves wasting time improving something that is not used, be distracted by outdated content, or otherwise be negatively impacted by vestigial files.
 These files often confuse new developers on the project because they increase the "noise" level in the repository.

 ## Remove Commented Code and Failed Experiments
+Along the same lines as the advice to clean up extraneous files, it's important to let go of commented-out code and failed experiments.
+Developers often cling to versions that were almost working, or previous attempts they made to make something work.
+Sometimes we refactor a component, but then we leave the old code commented-out in the file like some monument to the work that came before.
+Unfortunately, nobody will ever come to see these monuments, and they can only do harm to the project.

+Just like with extra files in our repository, having old code lingering in files is dangerous in several ways.
+First, it creates the potential for confusion on the part of developers.
+They may become distracted by the contents of the old code, or they may misunderstand and interpret the old code as guidance for something they should be doing.
+It's even possible to simply goof on a text edit and un-comment lines of old code, thereby causing an error in the software.

+If we have trouble letting go of old code in our projects, remember that we can always go back in the history of the project and review what used to be in those files.
+As long as we're using a version control system, we can easily see the old code whenever we need.
+This should make us feel fine about deleting all that commented-out code.

 ## Improve Documentation
+An improvement that many people overlook when refactoring is improving documentation.
+This is, technically, not altering the "structure" of the code, but it can definitely improve the efficiency of developers working on the project.
+Documentation applies to both longer instructional documents (e.g. "How to get the build deployed" or "How to work with our major feature") and to line comments in the code itself.

+Keep line comments relevant to the current state of the code.
+When changing functionality, be sure to update the comments, too.
+Do not leave any erroneous or irrelevant comments in the codebase because bad comments create the same kinds of issues that are created by extra files and legacy code: They cause confusion and increase the chance of developers making mistakes.

+It is possible to go overboard on comments.
+We do not want to write so many comments in our code that it becomes difficult to read and follow the logic.
+We also do not need to comment on details that are totally evident to a regular developer: We can assume any developer coming into a project understands the basics of the language and platform.
+We should focus our comments on the elements that make our software unique and which will aid the understanding of the "new" developer.
+(Don't forget that in six months when we return to this code we, ourselves, will be the "new" developer!)

+Here are some tips for writing comments in our code:

+* Do not leave old TODO comments laying around after completing the task
+* Do not leave outdated comments that describe functionality that has changed or in some other way become erroneous
+* Focus on describing "why" something is happening in the code; don't just describe "what" is happening
+* Be consistent in style and formatting of comments
+* Describe Classes and major functions/methods with a descriptive block comment at the beginning of the definition
+* Use inline comments to describe variables or values without taking up too much space
+* If very long documentation is required, move it to another location and reference that location in a shorter comment
+* Comment on any unique functionality
+* Comment on any implementation that is required due to the use of another tool (e.g. "This configuration is used by XYZ module to accomplish ABC goal.")
+* Avoid putting personal information in comments (nobody needs to see your name, rank, serial number, or anything else in the comments)
+* Comments are not an art project; consider other developers and the ease of reading comments while working on code